Emerald Point, Lake Tahoe, USADrone-based forest mapping

 Because each tree is visible from multiple angles, it is possible to use methods related to stereo vision (specifically, photogrammetry) to estimate each tree’s 3D structure.
 The photogrammetry algorithm produces a 3D cloud of points that is very similar to lidar data.

 The photogrammetry algorithm is also used to produce an orthomosaic, which is a high-resolution aerial image produced by stitching together the numerous drone photos.
-It resembles NAIP or Google Earth imagery but is generally much higher resolution (~ 3 cm).
+It resembles NAIP or Google Earth imagery but generally has much finer resolution (~ 3 cm).

 Photogrammetric processing requires parameterization for the specific application.
 We have thoroughly tested parameterizations for individual tree detection in structurally complex conifer forests and published our results, including recommended parameter values, in Methods in Ecology and Evolution.
 We have also built and continue to maintain a software library that makes it easy to run multiple photogrammetry workflows with pre-specified parameterizations in a documented, reproducible way.